What is Hotate?

 What does Hotate sushi taste like?

-Eyes of scallop are used as sushi ingredients.
+Adductor muscles of scallop are used as sushi ingredients.
 They are broadly characterized as ear-stringed cultured scallops from Funka Bay and Mutsu Bay, and natural scallops from the Okhotsk coast.
 The natural scallops caught in the cold northern sea have a strong sweetness and tender flesh.
 In summer its flesh becomes even thicker and sweeter.

 Also called Giant Ezo-scallop or Frill or Fan-shell or Japanese scallop.